 Hunter Education can be completed with a conventional classroom course or independent study with a hands-on field day.
 For more information visit: myodfw.com/articles/take-hunter-education-course

 No person younger than 18 years of age shall hunt with any firearm for any game mammal or upland game bird (excluding turkey) unless the person is wearing in a manner visible from all directions a hat or exterior garment of hunter orange.

 - No youth 11 years of age or younger may hunt for big game except for youth participating in the Mentored Youth Hunter Program.

 - Any youth 13 years of age and under must be accompanied by an adult 21 years of age or older while hunting on property other than land owned by their parent or legal guardian.

-- A Youth License is required for a youth to participate in the controlled hunt drawing.
+- A Combination License or Youth Sports Pac is required for a youth to participate in the controlled hunt drawing.

 - A youth 11 years of age may apply in the controlled hunt drawing provided the youth is 12 years of age or older and has completed a Hunter Education Course by the time they participate in the hunt.

-- Youth 9 to 11 years of age may purchase point saver applications in the controlled hunt drawing provided they possess a valid Youth License.
+- Youth 9 to 11 years of age may purchase point saver applications in the controlled hunt drawing provided they possess a valid Combination License or Youth Sports Pac.